DokimiCU/Exile/README.md

 from git, you'll need to install nsl as well.
 Extract it into the exile mods/ folder or use 'git pull --recurse submodules' if you have cloned the repository.

+### Settings for multiplayer
+"time_speed" defaults to 72, at this rate a player who logs on at 8:00am every day will get a change in season every 2.5 days.
+Changing speed to 60 will make days last 24 minutes and a new season every day, but he will see the seasons in reverse.
+At time_speed of 96, days last only 15 minutes, but the player might see spring (year 1) on day 1, summer (year 2) on day 2, etc.

+Set exile_hud_update to 1 second for multiplayer servers on the internet; a lan server can probably handle 0.2 seconds.

+### Mods for multiplayer
+Wield3d is recommended: https://github.com/stujones11/wield3d
+Alternode was used to add the "infotext" popups in the spawn shelter on the Land of Catastrophe server: https://github.com/AntumMT/mod-alternode

 ### Gameplay
 Challenging, at times brutal, wilderness survival with simple technology.
 Use your wits to find food, water, and shelter before succumbing to the elements,